michaelrsweet/htmldoc/README.md

 # Credits

-Many thanks to Leonard Rosenthol for providing changes to support a macOS version of HTMLDOC.
+Many thanks to Leonard Rosenthol for providing the original changes to support a macOS (9) version of HTMLDOC.

-The table VALIGN and "HALF PAGE" code was contributed by D. Richard Hipp.
+The original table VALIGN and "HALF PAGE" code was contributed by D. Richard Hipp.

-The multiple header/footer image code was contributed by Lynn Pye.
+The original multiple header/footer image code was contributed by Lynn Pye.

 The RC4 encryption code is from librc4 1.1 by the folks at Carnegie Mellon University.